-The Supreme People's Court shall have jurisdiction as the court of first instance over the following types of civil cases:
+The Supreme People's Court shall have jurisdiction as the court of the first instance over the following types of civil cases:

-- cases with significant impact on the whole country; and - cases that the Supreme People's Court deems it should try by itself.
+- · cases with significant impact on the whole country; and - cases that the Supreme People's Court deems it should try by itself.

-Judges and juries
+2 Judges and juries

-2 What is the role of the judge and the jury in civil proceedings?
+What is the role of the judge and the jury in civil proceedings?

-In China, an inquisitorial system is adopted in the judicial system whereby the judges take dominant roles in the trial and are actively involved in fact-finding by questioning the parties, advocates of the parties and witnesses.
+In China, an inquisitorial system is adopted in the judicial system whereby the judges take dominant roles in the trial and are actively involved in fact finding by questioning the parties, advocates of the parties and witnesses.
 This is opposed to the adversarial system adopted by most common law countries where the fact-finding process is controlled by the parties and the judge or jury remains neutral and passive throughout the proceeding.

-A jury is not provided under the judicial system of China, and the bench of a case plays the roles of both fact-finding and law application.
-Generally, if a collegiate bench is established to adjudicate a civil claim, it consists of purely professional judges.
-However, people's jurors may be appointed to the collegiate bench to participate in the hearing of cases: • involving group interest;
+Besides, a jury is not provided under the judicial system of China, and the bench of a case plays both the roles of fact finding and law application.
+Generally, if a collegiate bench is established to adjudicate a civil claim, it generally consists of purely professional judges.
+However, for certain claims as follows, people's jurors may be appointed to the collegiate bench to participate in the hearing:

-- involving public interest;
+- cases involving group interest; - cases involving public interest;

-- concerning the general public; and

-- having other major potential social impact.
+- cases concerning the general public; and - · cases having other major potential social impact.

-Similar to the jury, a people's juror's main responsibility on the bench is to conduct fact-finding in the trial.
-What is different is that the people's jurors enjoy the same rights as regular judges after assuming their posts and sit on the bench with the regular judges.
-People's jurors are selected from citizens who are non-legal professionals with certain requirements for age, education and historical record of conduct.
-Because there is a list of eligible people's jurors already in place in every people's court, the selection process for each case is made by computer on a random basis.
-Further, for special cases for which people's jurors with specific professional knowledge are required, the people's court may randomly select the jurors from people's jurors with the required professional knowledge.
+Similar to the jury, a people's juror's main responsibility in the bench is to conduct fact finding in the trial.
+What is different is that the people's jurors enjoy the same rights as regular judges after assuming their posts and sit in the bench with the regular judges.
+People's jurors are selected from citizens who are non-legal professionals with certain requirements in age, education and historical record of conduct.
+Because there is a list of eligible people's jurors already in place in every people's court, the selection process for each case will be conducted by computer on a random basis.
+Further, for special cases for which people's jurors with specific professional knowledge is required, the people's court may randomly select the jurors from people's jurors with the required professional knowledge.

-Limitation issues
+3 Limitation issues

-3 What are the time limits for bringing civil claims?
+What are the time limits for bringing civil claims?

-According to the Civil Code, effective as of 1 January 2021, the ordinary limitation period for civil claims is three years; although special rules, either shorter or longer than three years, will apply to certain types of disputes.
+According to the General Rules of Civil Law effective as of 1 October 2017, the ordinary limitation period for civil claims is extended from two years to three years; although special rules, either shorter or longer than the said three years, will apply to certain types of disputes.